nerraou/dobby-web-server/README.md

 ```
 Introduction:

- A brief introduction about what is a web server, the concept of client-server and what is a socket attendant with the difference between client socket and server socket
+ A brief introduction about what is a web server,
+ the concept of client-server and what is a socket,
+ attendant with the difference between client socket and server socket

 ```